Survivor Founded. Survivor Centered. Trauma Informed.

 Dedicated to awareness, healing, empowerment, and justice.

 At Stacy's Joy Incorporated, we strive to bring happiness and support to those with traumatic lived experiences that include Human Trafficking, Sex Assault, Domestic Violence, Substance Use Disorders, and Incarceration.
-Our mission focuses on uplifting communities through compassionate outreach and dedicated services for healing and the betterment of life.
+Our mission focuses on uplifting communities through compassionate outreach and dedicated services for healing, safety, and stability.

 Stacy’s Joy Incorporated provides trauma-informed support for survivors and community members through healing circles, support groups, presentations, trainings, and interactive workshops.
 We offer boots-on-the-ground outreach and warm referrals to connect people with safe housing, recovery supports, and vital resources.
 Our work centers survivor voices, builds community awareness, and walks alongside individuals on their journey toward healing, stability, and lasting change.

-Stacy’s Joy Incorporated is honored to share that our Founder & Executive Director, Dr. Stacy Reed-Barnes, alongside members of our Board, contributed as authors to an important open-access research study through William James College’s Human Trafficking Research Hub (HTRH).
+Stacy’s Joy Incorporated is proud to share that our Founder & Executive Director, Dr. Stacy Reed-Barnes, alongside members of our Board, contributed as authors to an open-access study through the William James College Human Trafficking Research Hub.

-Titled “The Roles of Adult Attachment and Complex Trauma in Sex Trafficking-Related Coercive Bonding,” and published in Psychological Trauma: Theory, Research, Practice, and Policy, this study was conducted by a 19-member interdisciplinary team of students, alumni, and faculty across three departments at William James College.
+Titled “The Roles of Adult Attachment and Complex Trauma in Sex Trafficking-Related Coercive Bonding,” and published in Psychological Trauma: Theory, Research, Practice, and Policy, the study explores how coercive control, attachment, and trauma impact survivors’ ability to exit trafficking.
+It also affirms a critical truth: survivors remain resilient and continue seeking safety despite complex barriers.

 Read the full article here: